ericgiannini/tenorize/README.md

-# iOS App with Tenor API in UICollectionView
+# iOS application displaying Tenor API assets in UICollectionView with Alamofire parsed with Codable